 🍔 McDonald's – I'm Lovin' It (2003)

-Emotional hook: Happiness and enjoyment of simple pleasures.
+Emotional Hook: Pure, unadulterated happiness and the enjoyment of life's simple pleasures.

 YouTube reference: